DavidMWeaver4/Davids_Workout_App/README.md

 David's Workout App
->This project is not finish and is in active development
+>This project is not finished and is in active development

 Recently, I started focusing more on fitness and wanted a simple way to plan and track workouts.
 Most workout apps I tried required expensive monthly subscriptions to create your own workouts and were heavily focused on AI features that felt unnecessary for basic workout tracking.